 - Participants moved from one station to the next with either little or no rest.

 - Each station could be either timed (i.e. 30-60 secs) or for a specified number of repetitions (i.e. 10 – 12 reps per exercise).

 Each station would focus on any of the following

 - a different muscle or muscle group i.e chest, back, lower body

 - a different movement pattern i.e. push, pull, squat, hip hinge

 - a different component i.e resistance, cardio, mobility, balance

 Circuits for personal training

 You don’t have to use circuit training just for groups.
-It is a great workout for your one to one clients too.
+It is an excellent workout for your one-to-one clients too.
 Check out this simple example in the video below.

-If you want to learn more about how to plan and deliver fun and effective circuit training classes then jump onto our circuit training instruction workshop.
+If you want to learn more about planning and delivering fun and effective circuit training classes, jump onto our circuit training instruction workshop.